-Even after achieving success, the last thing you want to do is lose everything through poor spending habits.
+Even after finding some success in your business, the last thing you want to do is lose everything through poor spending habits.
 Instead of working longer hours to pay off an increasing mountain of credit card debt, why not stretch your dollars and live without financial stress by embracing frugality as a lifestyle?

 KNOWING YOUR NUMBERS

 In essence, frugality is about spending less than you earn — which really isn’t as hard as it sounds.
-You just need to make small changes on a daily basis and stick to it; two dollars saved every day will amount to more than seven hundred dollars in a year.
+You just need to make small changes on a daily basis and stick to it.
+For instance, two dollars saved every day will amount to more than seven hundred dollars in a year.

-Keeping an accurate record of your spending is harder since they come from many different sources, whether physical or digital.
-One suggestion is to save your receipts and debit or credit card statements in a folder, and use a single email to make any online purchases so payment notifications are sent to one place.
+Keeping an accurate record of your spending habits might be a bit harder since they come from many different sources, whether physical or digital.
+If possible, save your receipts and and use a single bank account to make any online purchases.

-With the information obtained, create a spreadsheet to categorize and prioritize your spending.
-A bar of chocolate is definitely not as important as paying rent and utilities.
-Once you have a better picture about your spending habits, it should be easier to manage your monthly budget.
-You just have to make sure that what you spend doesn’t exceed your monthly income after factoring in savings and any debt repayment.
+Also, consider creating a spreadsheet to categorize and keep track of what you spend on.
+Take note of important spendings such as rent and less important ones like fast food — the aim is to reduce unnecessary spending as much as possible.
+Once you have a better picture of your spending habits, it should be easier to come up with a monthly budget that’s within your financial means.
+Make sure that how much you spend doesn’t exceed your average monthly income after factoring in any debt repayment.